We’re delighted to release the online publication Lion’s Honey: A Reader.

 Agatha Gothe-Snape’s Lion’s Honey was a durational performance commissioned for the exhibition Making Art Public: 50 Years of Kaldor Public Art Projects at the Art Gallery of NSW.
-From 7 September 2019 to 16 February 2020, Gothe-Snape and a roster of readers occupied the space of the exhibition, reading to themselves each day while curious visitors looked on.
+From 7 September 2019 to 16 February 2020, a weekly roster of readers, selected by Gothe-Snape and curator Emily Sullivan, occupied the space of the exhibition, reading to themselves each day while curious visitors looked on.

-Lion’s Honey: A Reader is a downloadable pdf, designed to be read on a screen or printed out double-sided on A3 paper.
+Lion’s Honey: A Reader is a downloadable PDF, designed to be read onscreen or printed on A3 paper.

-Image: Agatha Gothe-Snape, Lion's Honey, 2019.
+Image: Agatha Gothe-Snape, Lion’s Honey, 2019.
 Performers, green vinyl chair, letter from the artist, the artist’s sheepskin rug, books, wall-mounted shelves.
-Commissioned by Kaldor Public Art Projects for Making Art Public: 50 years of Kaldor Public Art Projects, Art Gallery of New South Wales, 7 September 2019 – 16 February 2020.
-Photo: Document Photography.
+Commissioned by Kaldor Public Art Projects for the exhibition Making Art Public: 50 years of Kaldor Public Art Projects, Art Gallery of New South Wales, 7 September 2019 – 16 February 2020.
+Photo: Document Photography

 Supported by The Nelson Meers Foundation.
 Courtesy The Commercial, Sydney